The Victorian Aboriginal Health and Wellbeing Workforce Strategy

 Cultural Strength

-8. Draw strength through culture: Embed Aboriginal cultures within health and wellbeing services.
+3. Draw strength through culture: Embed Aboriginal cultures within health and wellbeing service.

 Self-determination

-9. Our choice, our way: Enable Aboriginal and Torres Strait Islander people to own our health and wellbeing.
+1. Our choice, our way: Enable Aboriginal and Torres Strait Islander people to our own health and wellbeing.

-10. Create targeted and regional solutions: Support targeted and localised workforce planning.
+2. Create targeted and regional solutions: Support targeted and localized workforce planning.

 Other recommended reading and useful links